Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Experiments

 \section{Experiments}

-This section presents an empirical study to evaluate the effectiveness, robustness, and computational efficiency of TaCCS-DFA for software vulnerability detection.
-Our experiments are designed to answer the following four research questions: \begin{itemize} \item \textbf{RQ1 (Performance)}: Compared with unimodal and multimodal fusion baselines, can TaCCS-DFA improve detection performance while maintaining a low false positive rate, especially under extreme class imbalance? \item \textbf{RQ2 (Mechanism validity)}: Is Fisher guidance the primary source of the performance gains?
-Are the gains attributable to geometric guidance rather than increased model capacity?
-Is the true CPG structure (i.e., topology and edge semantics) indispensable? \item \textbf{RQ3 (Interpretability)}: Does the model behave as expected by using Fisher-guided attention to pinpoint structurally causal subgraphs associated with vulnerabilities? \item \textbf{RQ4 (Efficiency and overhead)}: Does incremental Fisher estimation introduce unacceptable computational or memory overhead in large-scale models? \end{itemize}
+This section aims to comprehensively evaluate the effectiveness, robustness, and computational efficiency of TaCCS-DFA in the software vulnerability detection task through multidimensional empirical studies.
+Specifically, our experimental design is dedicated to answering the following four core research questions: \begin{itemize} \item \textbf{RQ1 (Performance Advantage)}: Compared with existing unimodal and multimodal fusion baselines, can TaCCS-DFA significantly improve detection performance while maintaining a low false positive rate, particularly in scenarios with extremely imbalanced classes? \item \textbf{RQ2 (Mechanism Validity)}: Is the Fisher information-guided mechanism the key source of performance improvement?
+Does its effectiveness stem from the introduction of geometric information rather than an increase in the number of parameters?
+Is the true structure of CPG indispensable? \item \textbf{RQ3 (Explainability)}: Can Fisher attention precisely focus on vulnerability causal paths, and is its subspace filtering behavior consistent with the theoretical analysis? \item \textbf{RQ4 (Efficiency and Overhead)}: Can the training overhead, inference latency, and memory footprint of TaCCS-DFA meet the requirements of practical deployment? \end{itemize}